Kavyasree14/CSCI-596-Scientific-Computing-and-Visualization/README.md

 **Project Workflow**
 Input:

-Protein structures in PDB format are cleaned and preprocessed using PDBFixer.
+ -Protein structures in PDB format are cleaned and preprocessed using PDBFixer.

 Simulation:
-OpenMM models the folding process using accurate force fields.
+ -OpenMM models the folding process using accurate force fields.

 Visualization:
-PyVista renders the 3D protein structure in real time, updating atom positions dynamically.
+ -PyVista renders the 3D protein structure in real time, updating atom positions dynamically.

 Machine Learning:
-A neural network trained on augmented protein data predicts the folded structure.
+ -A neural network trained on augmented protein data predicts the folded structure.

 ---